 1. Roughing/Semi-Roughing

 Roughing or semi-roughing is the first step of the profile milling process.
-The purpose of roughing is to remove the majority of unneeded material quickly to produce a rough shape that is close to the final design.
+The purpose of roughing is to remove the majority of excess material quickly to produce a rough shape that is close to the final design.
 The roughing stage usually uses a cutting tool that can remove material efficiently, such as an end mill.
 This is sometimes followed by a semi-roughing stage, where a finer cutting tool brings the part closer to its final state.

 2. Semi-Finishing